daos-stack/daos/doc/admin/pool_operations.md

 #### Target Addition & Space Rebalancing

-Support for online target addition and automatic space rebalancing is planned for DAOS v1.4 and will be documented here once available.
+Full Support for online target addition and automatic space rebalancing is planned for DAOS v1.4 and will be documented here once available.

+Until then the following command(s) are placeholders and offer limited functionality related to Online Server Addition/Rebalancing operations.

 An operator can choose to extend a pool to include ranks not currently in the pool.
 This will automatically trigger a server rebalance operation where objects within the extended